-On Friday, July 24, 2020, two miners were loading explosives from inside an aerial lift's basket when the basket jolted upward into the mine roof, causing the death of one of the miners.
+On Friday, July 24, 2020, a 24-year-old underground miner with about 3 days of mining experience was pinned to the roof and face of the while performing work from a personnel basket.
+Two miners were loading explosives from inside an aerial lift's basket when the basket jolted upward into the mine roof, causing the death of one of the miners.